leotaku/theist-mode/README.md

   (theist-format-key "C-%s" key))
 ```

-Binding these globally or locally in your commands allows you to customize how keys are interpreted.
+Binding `theist-transformations` globally or locally in your commands allows you to customize how keys are interpreted.

 ``` emacs-lisp
 (setq theist-transformations